 Do.….think about your home and where you’d like to hang your portraits.
 Use the color schemes in your home as inspiration and dress in classic tones that compliment accordingly.

 With these tips in mind, I’ve come up with a bunch of mood boards to serve as inspiration for your next family photoshoot.
 For each theme you will find a mom/dad look and 4 kids (2 girls/2 boys) with the assumption that you could mix and match depending on your own family.
-I am MORE THAN HAPPY to help you come up with additional options if you have more than 2 girls or 2 boys so just email me (email@example.com) or leave a comment and I’m on it.
+I am MORE THAN HAPPY to help you come up with additional options if you have more than 2 girls or 2 boys so just email me (email@example.com) or leave a comment below the examples and I’m on it.